 Judah, your brothers shall praise you; your hand shall be on the neck of your enemies; your father’s sons shall bow down before you.
 Judah is a lion’s cub; from the prey, my son, you have gone up.
 He stooped down; he crouched as a lion and as a lioness; who dares rouse him?
 The scepter shall not depart from Judah, nor the ruler’s staff from between his feet, until tribute comes to him; and to him shall be the obedience of the peoples.

 Here is a prophecy of the coming final king of Israel, the Lion of Judah, the Messiah.
-Notice in verse 10 that the scepter—the ruler’s staff, the sign of the king—will be in the line of Judah until one comes who is no ordinary king, because all the peoples, not just Israel, will obey him.
-Verse 10b: “To him shall be the obedience of the peoples.”
+Notice in verse 10 that the scepter — the ruler’s staff, the sign of the king — will be in the line of Judah until one comes who is no ordinary king, because all the peoples, not just Israel, will obey him.
+Verse 10:

 The Lion of Judah Is the Lamb Who Was Slain